Skip to main content

 Short daily sessions that schedule questions at the right interval for long-term retention.
 Questions you know well appear less often; ones you struggle with come back sooner.
 A 10–20 minute daily session compounds into solid retention over time.

 The entire FCC question pool is public — every question that could appear on your exam, word for word.
-This tool lets you read through it section by section in two formats: all four answer choices shown, or correct answer only.
+Read through it section by section with correct answers only, the same technique used at Ham Cram events where beginners walk in and walk out licensed.

-Best for: Cramming (exam this week), studying without creating an account, reading alongside a textbook, or looking up a specific question you keep getting wrong.
+Best for: Cramming (exam this week), studying without an account, reading alongside a textbook, or looking up a specific question you keep getting wrong.

-Read the Question Pool →About the FCC Exam
+About the FCC Exam

-- Technician: 35 questions from a pool of 423.
+• Technician: 35 questions from a pool of 423.
 Passing score: 26/35 (74%).

-- General: 35 questions from a pool of 432.
+• General: 35 questions from a pool of 432.
 Passing score: 26/35 (74%).

-- Amateur Extra: 50 questions from a pool of 622.
+• Amateur Extra: 50 questions from a pool of 622.
 Passing score: 37/50 (74%).

-- Exams are administered by volunteer examiners (VEs).
+• Exams are administered by volunteer examiners (VEs).
 Find a session near you at arrl.org/exam-search.